wp-plugins/walking-log/readme.txt

    the plugin can load itself only on pages where it's needed.
 1. Add new exercise types and locations using the Walking Log admin pages.
 1. If you're upgrading a previous installation you will be asked to assign existing log data to a blog user.
-1. Additional instructions can be found in the plugin's admin options page.
+1. Additional instructions can be found in the plugin's admin help page.

 == Frequently Asked Questions ==